Hans Vogt (composer): Career

 Born in Danzig, Vogt studied with Georg Schumann and Otto Frickhoeffer at the Akademie der Künste in Berlin from 1929 to 1934.
 From 1934 he worked in Minden as a cellist, pianist and conductor.
 In 1935 he was appointed Kapellmeister at the Bielefeld Opera and in 1937 at the Landestheater Detmold.
 That same year he joined the Nazi Party (registration no. 5.653.178).
 From 1938 until 1944 he was Kapellmeister of the Stralsunder Theater, and then music director of Stralsund, where he was also chairman of the Ministry of Arts.
 In 1944 he was drafted into the military and sent to the Russian front.
-He was taken prisoner of war in 1945 and did not return from the Sowjet Union until 1949.
+He was taken prisoner of war in 1945 and did not return from the Soviet Union until 1949.

 In the postwar period Vogt lived first in 1949 as a freelance composer in Neckargemünd.
 From 1951 to 1978 he led a composition class at the Musikhochschule in Mannheim-Heidelberg.
 In 1971 he was appointed professor.
 Among his students was Barbara Heller.

 Vogt composed two operas, Die Stadt hinter dem Strom after the novel of Hermann Kasack and Athenerkomödie (The Metropolitans) on a libretto by Christopher Middleton after a fragment of Menander.
 Vogt wrote a symphony, two concertos for orchestra, two piano concertos, a violin concerto, a cello concerto, Serenade und Tarantella for viola and chamber ensemble, chamber music and Lieder.
 His sacred music included a Requiem, two chamber oratorios, a cantata, a Magnificat, and other choral music.
 In particular he composed the Psalm 129, De profundis clamavi ad te, Domine, for a seven-part mixed choir a cappella (1951),a Passion music Ihr Töchter von Jerusalem, weinet nicht über mich in Latin and German for tenor, mixed choir and percussion (1973), and a Canticum Simeonis for mixed choir and flute (1976).